owasp-modsecurity/ModSecurity-nginx/README.md

-The ModSecurity-nginx connector is the connection point between Nginx and libmodsecurity (ModSecurity v3).
-Said another way, this project provides a communication channel between Nginx and libmodsecurity.
-This connector is required to use LibModSecurity with Nginx.
+The ModSecurity-nginx connector is the connection point between nginx and libmodsecurity (ModSecurity v3).
+Said another way, this project provides a communication channel between nginx and libmodsecurity.
+This connector is required to use LibModSecurity with nginx.

-The ModSecurity-nginx connector takes the form of an Nginx module.
-The module simply serves as a layer of communication between Nginx and ModSecurity.
+The ModSecurity-nginx connector takes the form of an nginx module.
+The module simply serves as a layer of communication between nginx and ModSecurity.

 Notice that this project depends on libmodsecurity rather than ModSecurity (version 2.9 or less).